The 23 Best French Fries In The Fast Food Universe, Ranked

 4. Popeyes — Cajun Fries

 Pour ketchup on them, douse them in honey, dip them in sauce, or eat them on their own.
-These fries are perfect.
+These fries are close-to-perfect.

 The Bottom Line